 - lowers prolactin (very beneficial for gyno) and stress-induced rise in ACTH and cortisol (anti-catabolic).
 (62)

-- is anti-catabolic, and low DHT, even in the presence of normal testosterone can lead increased catabolism.
+- is anti-catabolic, and low DHT, even in the presence of normal testosterone can lead to increased catabolism.
 (6)

 - greatly enhances your mood, well-being, calmness, assertiveness (anti-anxiety), cognitive performance (focus, learning, memory (spatial)) (63) etc…